SellerKit

 Key Points

-• Starting April 15, 2026, ad fees are automatically deducted from retail proceeds before Amazon disburses funds to sellers
+• Ad fees will be automatically deducted from retail proceeds before Amazon disburses funds β€” originally April 15, now deferred to August 1, 2026

 • Credit and debit cards become backup payment only β€” charged solely when proceeds are insufficient to cover ad costs